ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ray_tracing/rt06_reflections.md

 ## Reflections

 Illuminating and lighting a scene is a complex topic.
-When a light hits an object part of that light is reflected; this is known as specular reflection.
+When a light hits an object, part of that light is reflected; this is known as specular reflection.

 {{< tabpane >}}
   {{< tab header="Example 1: ON" title="Example 1: reflections ON" img_src="/learning-paths/smartphones-and-mobile/ray_tracing/images/city_reflections_on.png">}} {{< /tab >}}